Make your practice more efficient. Get in touch with our Sales team today at (415) 993-4977.

 21st Century Cures Act provided the regulatory framework for the Office of the National Coordinator for Health Information Technology (ONC) to enact the Information Blocking Rule.
 This rule puts patients in charge of their health records by fostering interoperability requirements that Health IT systems need to have in place to support seamless exchange of health information.

-Putting the patient first in health technology enables the health care system to deliver:
+Putting the patient first in health technology enables the healthcare system to deliver:

 • Transparency into the cost and outcomes of their care